JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 - Like at IPAC'23, there is a call for peer-reviewed papers (Light Peer Review - LPR) to which 235 papers have been submitted.
 These papers will be published in a journal (for this IPAC it is the European Physics Journal who submitted the most competitive offer and has been chosen).
 In agreement with the LPR coordinator, we will edit the LPR papers before the second round of reviews and cross-check them once they are in their final version.
 The aim is to have the same papers published in the journal version and the JACoW proceedings, benefiting from both the reviewers' comments and the editors work (this is described further below).

 - JACoW has introduced new templates for this years' conference season.
-More details on the changes to theses templates can be found at XXX
+More details on the changes to theses templates can be found at [here: https://github.com/JACoW-org/JACoW_Templates/blob/master/Changelog.pdf](https://github.com/JACoW-org/JACoW_Templates/blob/master/Changelog.pdf).

-- JACoW has introduced a new policy requiring all authors affiliation to follow the Research Organization Registry (https://ror.org/) nomenclature (with some exceptions).
+- JACoW has introduced a new policy requiring all authors affiliation to follow the [Research Organization Registry](https://ror.org/) nomenclature (with some exceptions).
 To help authors use the right format authors have been provided with the possibility to download a custom template pre-filled with the authors lists and affiliations and the title and abstract of their papers.

 - By lack of sufficient ressources and due to a late notification, we have not been able to update CatScan for this conference.